At Google, we take online security seriously. To protect your Google Account, we strongly recommend following the steps below regularly.

 As more apps are installed on a device, it can become more vulnerable.
-Install only essential apps and browser extensions on devices that have access to sensitive information.
-Avoid installing unknown apps or apps from unknown sources to protect your device and personal info.
+On devices that have access to sensitive information, only install the apps and browser extensions you need.
+To better protect your personal info, don’t install unknown apps or apps from unknown sources.

-Note: For info on removing apps and extensions from other devices and browsers, visit the applicable support site.
+Tip: To learn how to remove apps and extensions from other devices and browsers, go to the device or browser’s support site.

 - Never give out your passwords.
-Google will never ask for your password in an email, message, or phone call.
+Google never asks for your password in an email, message, or phone call.

 - Don’t reply to suspicious emails, texts, instant messages, webpages, or phone calls that ask for your personal or financial info.